Join Us

 Note: The children of volunteers receive priority enrollment.

-All Trailmen are required to have a Trail Life USA uniform shirt, uniform shoulder loops, tri-color hat, and handbook.
-These items can be purchased directly from the Trail Life USA online store for approximately $99.
+Trailmen are required to have a Trail Life uniform shirt, uniform shoulder loops, a name badge lanyard, and a trail uniform T-shirt.
+These items are purchased directly, along with many optional items, from the Trail Life store for approximately $80.
 Trailmen will also need black cargo pants/shorts to wear with their uniform shirt (purchased from any source).
-The official CA-8859 troop patch and troop t-shirt are included as part of your enrollment dues.
+The official CA-8859 troop patch is included as part of your enrollment dues.

 Step 3: Register with Trail Life USA